jamesgregorystewart/LeetCode/notes/algos/graphs.md

 #### Hierholzer's Algorithm to find Eulerian Path

 Problem: [Reconstruct Itinerary](https://leetcode.com/problems/reconstruct-itinerary/editorial/)
 Eulerian Path is a trail in a finite graph that visits every edge exactly once.
+A Eulerian circuit is a Eulerian path that starts and ends at the same vertex.
 Allowing for revisiting vertices.
 Basic idea is a stepwise construction of the Eulerian cycle by connecting disjunctive circles.
 The two steps involved are:

-- It starts with a random node and then follows an arbitrary unvisited edge to a neighbor.
-This step is repeated until one returns to the starting node.
-This yields the first circle in the graph.
+- It starts with an arbitrary node and then follows an arbitrary unvisited edge from the graph/adjacnecy list to a neighbor.
+This step is repeated by marking these edges as used, or removing them from the graph (i.e. popping them from the collection).
 - If this circle covers all nodes it is an Eulerian cycle and the algorithm is finished.
 Otherwise, one chooses another node among the cycles' nodes with unvisited edges and constructs another circle, called subtour.

 The general path followed can be managed with sorting graph contents, or by choosing a starting point.